foodtoeat/underscore.crunch/README.md

     }));
   },

-  // Consolidating multplie models/collections fetche for this view
+  // Consolidating multplie model's/collections' fetches for this view
   fetch: function(callbacks) {
     return _.crunch([
       $.proxy(this.model1.fetch, this.model1),